-Figure 2.
-A) The alignment process.
+Figure 2. (a) The alignment process.
 Ferromagnetic thin film structures are deposited and magnetised uniformly along the lateral direction.
 Next, non-aligned structures are released from the substrate and allowed to rotate to their force equilibrium positions, after which they are fixed again to the substrate.
 Finally, correction structures are released and lifted off, leaving the final field distribution.
 Structures active in a step are shown brighter, and their magnetisation directions are indicated by straight arrows.
 Curved arrows indicate movement.
-The homogeneity of the procedure depicted in A) is shown on plots B) and C) for the cases in which outer alignment structures are not (B) or are used (C).
-The line plots in C) reveal the standard deviation of the magnetic field, σ_B (i.e. the homogeneity), as a function of the outer radius normalised to the design radius, d_m , and the tilt angle α , for the self- (dashed lines) and corrected (full lines) alignments.
+The homogeneity of the procedure depicted in (a) is shown in panels (b, c) for the cases in which outer alignment structures are not (b) or are used (c).
+The line plots in (c) reveal the standard deviation of the magnetic field, $\sigma_B$ (i.e. the homogeneity), as a function of the outer radius normalised to the design radius, $d_M$ , and the tilt angle $\alpha$ , for the self-alignments (dashed lines) and corrected alignments (full lines).